2014–15 UC Irvine Anteaters men's basketball team

 The 2014–15 UC Irvine Anteaters men's basketball team represented the University of California, Irvine during the 2014–15 NCAA Division I men's basketball season.
-The Anteaters were led by fifth year head coach Russell Turner and played their home games at the Bren Events Center.
-They were members of the Big West Conference.
-They finished the season 21–13, 11–5 in Big West play to finish in a tie for second place.
-They defeated UC Riverside, UC Santa Barbara, and Hawaii to become champions of the Big West tournament.
+The Anteaters were led by fifth-year head coach Russell Turner and played their home games at the Bren Events Center in Irvine, California.
+They were members of the Big West Conference and finished the season 21–13, 11–5 in Big West play, to finish in a tie for second place.
+They defeated UC Riverside, UC Santa Barbara and Hawaii to become champions of the Big West tournament.
 They received an automatic bid to the NCAA tournament, their first tournament bid in school history, where they lost in the second round to Louisville.